TrentBest/FSM_API/Documentation/User Guide/01_Core_Concepts.md

     public string Name { get; set; }

     // --- IStateContext requires this ---
-    // This tells FSM_API if the object is still active.
-    // When IsAlive is false, the FSM instance can be cleaned up automatically. public bool IsValid => IsAlive;
+    //When IsAlive is false, FSM_API will cease all updates on this instance. public bool IsValid => IsAlive;

     // Constructor for the character